-The American University of Beirut (AUB) has been awarded a four-year $863,000 grant from the National Institutes of Health (NIH) in 2012 to establish a new interdisciplinary program, the Scholars in HeAlth Research Program (SHARP), which will offer a new certificate and master’s degree in health research, specifically focusing on Non-Communicable Diseases (NCDs).
-The grant also supports a range of “Train-The -Trainer” initiatives.
+The American University of Beirut (AUB) was awarded a four-year grant from the National Institutes of Health (NIH) in 2012 to establish a new interdisciplinary program, the Scholars in HeAlth Research Program (SHARP).
+The NIH granted 14 full awards of which only two were outside the US, AUB being one of them

-Under the SHARP program, FM and FHS will administer a 12 credit summer certificate, open to graduates of health fields, as well as a 35-credit master’s degree.
-Credits earned for the SHARP certificate can also be credited towards other master’s degrees at FM, FHS, FAFS, or HSON.
+Spearheaded by Dr. Ghada El-Hajj Fuleihan, principal investigator and program director, SHARP is an interfaculty collaborative effort involving co-investigators from several faculties across AUB.
+The program administers a 12-credit summer certificate, open to graduates of health fields, as well as a 35-credit master’s degree.
+Credits earned for the SHARP certificate can also be credited towards other master’s degrees at AUB and to other institutions worldwide.

 Both the SHARP certificate and the SHARP master program equip participants with the skills to conduct clinical and epidemiological research in Non-Communicable Diseases, the leading cause of mortality in the world.

 SHARP provides graduates with the required foundation to pursue a career in clinical and translational research, a successful model available in several top-tier academic institutions in the US, and among the first in the region.
 It helps create and sustain a cadre of highly trained researchers who will conduct patient-oriented and population-oriented studies on Non-Communicable Diseases.
 It also equips trainees with management and leadership skills needed to become “change agents” and lead research groups, academic departments, or other health care settings.

 Since its launch, SHARP has filled a major gap and spans short-, intermediate-, and long-term research training in the region.